-Famous Temples in Kerala
+Famous Temples of Kerala

-1. Sree Padmanabhaswamy Temple: the Richest Hindu Temple in the World
+1. Sree Padmanabhaswamy Temple: The Richest Hindu Temple in the World

 Sree Padmanabhaswamy Temple is located in Thiruvananthapuram, the capital city of Kerala.
-It is considered as one of the 108 sacred Vishnu temples in India, and has its mentions in Skanda Purana and Padma Purana.
+It is considered as one of the 108 sacred Vishnu temples in India and has its mentions in Skanda Purana and Padma Purana.
 It was King Marthanda Varma who renovated the temple and in 1750 he dedicated his entire kingdom to Lord Padmanabha.

-The 18 feet long main deity of Lord Vishnu reclining on the holy serpent Anantha, was built with 12008 salagramam stones brought from Nepal and covered with gold and precious stones.
+The 18 feet long main deity of Lord Vishnu reclining on the holy serpent Anantha, was built with 12008 Salagramam stones brought from Nepal and covered with gold and precious stones.
 Name of the capital city ‘Thiruvananthapuram’ literally means ‘the land of Lord Anantha Padmanabha’.

 Recently precious treasures of gold and diamonds worth billions of rupees have been discovered in the underground vaults of the temple making it one of the richest temples in the world.
+This temple of Kerala is considered as the riches owing to the abundant gold ornaments of the temple.

 Nearest railway station is Thiruvananthapuram Central, 1 km away; and nearest airport is Trivandrum International airport, 6 km away.